 Whether you’re a beginner looking for your first catch, or a keen angler hoping to test your skills, few other fish are as versatile.
 Hit the shallow waters of the flats and bays from May through October, and you’re sure to come across plenty of these beauties alongside Striped Bass, Flounder, and Scup.

 If Cod and Haddock are the most popular fish in the North Atlantic, then Tuna must be the most popular worldwide.
 These creatures are sought-after in every ocean and they offer up more than just award-winning expensive meat.
 Come to Cape Cod in summer and get your fill!

 Get ready for action, adrenaline, and incredible rewards when you target Bluefin, the largest Tuna species.
-These cold-blooded fish can survive in chilly waters, so you’ll want to head anywhere from 30 to 80 miles offshore to get your fish on.
+These warm-blooded fish thrive in Cape Cod’s chilly waters, and you can sometimes find them just off the tip of the cape in summer.
 Settle in for the fight of your life, as you jig deep down to entice the bite, and almost get thrown overboard when the Bluefin takes your bait to the deep.